ghzeni/blockgame-guide/README.md

 Coal is an important resource for crafting gear.
 Use Dried Kelp Blocks instead.
 Can be crafted by placing 9 Kelp in a crafting bench.

 >Survive in Myrkheim
-One strategy I've found to be very for surviving Myrkheim is to go as far away as you can, >>saving your coordinates<<, digging a hole straight down, covering the entrance with dirt so no one suspects a thing and building a small little settlement for yourself.
-This includes a few chests to keep nothing of value (materials, dirt, cobblestone etc), a water cauldron to stay hydrated and a Nether Portal so you can quickly sell stuff, store valuables in in your Ender Chest, etc.
+One strategy I've found to be great for surviving Myrkheim is to go as far away as you can, >>saving your coordinates<<, digging a hole straight down, covering the entrance with dirt so no one suspects a thing and building a small little settlement for yourself.
+This includes a few chests to keep low value items (materials, dirt, cobblestone etc), a water cauldron to stay hydrated and a Nether Portal so you can quickly sell stuff, store valuables in your Ender Chest, etc.

 >Spec into Magic as soon as possible.
 Magic skills are very
 powerful and having a ranged attack is important.
-If you'd like an advice, The Atlas Inn is a great place for a sip of water ;)
+If you'd like some advice, the Atlas Inn is a great place for a sip of water ;)

 >Use Community Farms
 The farms in Origin are for everyone to use!
 They're useful for getting food easily.
 Take whatever you need, but make